belozierov/SwiftCoroutine/README.md

 }
 ```

-For error handling you can use standart `do-catch` statement or use `CoFuture` as alternative.
+For error handling you can use standart `do-catch` statement or use `CoFuture` as an alternative.

 ```swift
 //returns CoFuture<Void> that we will use for error handling